rule

 Text 5

-Aren't there rags lying in the street, isn't there giving in charity; don't the trees offer their alms maintaining others; have the rivers dried up; are the caves closed; has the Almighty Lord given up on protecting the surrendered soul?
+Are there no rags lying in the street, is there no giving in charity; do the trees not offer their alms maintaining others; have the rivers dried up; are the caves closed; has the Almighty Lord given up on protecting the surrendered soul?
 Why would a learned man then have to speak to the liking of those who are led by wealth?

 Aren't there rags lying on the road, isn't there giving in charity; don't the trees offer their alms maintaining others; have the rivers dried up; are the caves closed; did the Almighty Lord give up His protecting the surrendered soul?
 Then why should a learned man flatter the ones intoxicated by wealth?
 (Vedabase)